A holiday cottage overlooks a large lake in front of tall Lake District Fells.

 Everybody has their favourite lake; for some, it is Windemere, on which 'the novel Swallows and Amazons is reputedly based.
 You can take to the lake by hiring a rowing boat or view it from the decks of a genteel Victorian pleasure steamer.
 For others, it is Grasmere or Coniston Water in the south or Bassenthwaite or Buttermere in the north.
 Each lake has its own character, so pick one, and you'll find a suitable holiday cottage offering magnificent views of the fells close to hand.

-Cumbria also boasts an attractive coastline along which towns grew up during the Industrial Revolution, and now offers a faded grandeur to visitors who are choosing to enjoy the impressive coastal walks along the shorelines.
+Cumbria also boasts an attractive coastline along which towns grew up during the Industrial Revolution.
+The coastline now offers a faded grandeur to visitors who are choosing to enjoy the impressive coastal walks along the shorelines.
 Visit the harbour and the Haig Colliery mining museum in Whitehaven or ride the Ravenglass and Eskdale Steam Railway, which travels through the stunning countryside in Eskdale.
 You'll find plenty of industrial heritage worth exploring in addition to extensive and often deserted beaches.

 And if lakes, beaches and visitor attractions aren't enough, don't forget the Fells - a Mecca for walkers at any time of year, made famous by the books of Alfred Wainwright.
 England's highest mountain, Scafell Pike, can be found here.
 You don't need to be a mountaineer - just the owner of a good pair of boots, sensible clothing, and a map.
 With an eye on the weather, the hills and fells are yours for the day.
 So, spend the day in the open air in a county that offers splendid activities for all ages, then return to your holiday cottage to share a dinner of locally produced food before clambering into your comfortable cottage bed - sleep is guaranteed!